K-Sato1995/gatsbyBlog/content/posts/Implement-authentication-from-scratch/index.md

 end
 ```

-Add the method to the session helper.
+Add the `current_author?` method to the session helper.

 ```ruby
 module SessionsHelper